 Note: The Department is not bound by any estimates in this notice.

 Project Period: Up to 60 months (five 12-month budget periods).
-Except under extraordinary circumstances, the Secretary shall award grants for a five-year period.
-Applicants under this competition are required to provide detailed budget information for each year of the proposed project and for the total grant, and we may reject any application that does not do so as reflected on the applicant's ED 524 form, Section A, submitted as a part of the application.
+Under section 418(e) of the HEA, except under extraordinary circumstances, the Secretary must award grants for a five-year period.
+Under 34 CFR 75.117(b), applicants must submit a budget narrative accompanied by a budget form prescribed by the Secretary that provides budget information for each budget period of the proposed project period.
+Therefore, we may reject any application that does not propose a five-year project period as reflected on the applicant's ED 524 form, Section A and budget narrative form, submitted as a part of the application.

 III.
 Eligibility Information

 1. Eligible Applicants: An IHE or a private nonprofit organization may apply for a grant to operate a HEP project.
 If a private nonprofit organization other than an IHE applies for a HEP grant, that agency must plan the project in cooperation with an IHE and must propose to operate some aspects of the project with the facilities of that IHE.

 Note: IHE has the meaning given it in sections 101 and 102 of the HEA.

 Note: The definitions for “private” and “nonprofit” are in 34 CFR 77.1.